London Oyster Card and MiFare Classic Building Cards Research by Dr. Nicolas T. Courtois

 - The “Courtois Dark Side” attack on MiFare Classic,

-see slides and paper is more than 10 times faster than the best attack in this category
+is more than 10 times faster than the best attack in this category

 by Dutch university of Nijmegen, and does not require a costly pre-computation.
 Many hackers execute this atack, for example with MFCUK tool, as it is extremely practical.

 - It is estimated that more than 1 billion MiFare Classic cards have been sold covering some 80% of contact-less cards market, they are used everywhere: at Cambridge university, Royal Holloway, UCL, UK Cabinet Office, in Dutch public transit ticketing, etc. etc. In the UK Transport for London have still not revoked even the least secure cards from 2016 studied in this paper/slides.
 They are still in operation in 2016.
 Only new cards were updated since 2010, older ones are still in operation.